hxiaom/hxiaom.github.io/_posts/2019-11-04-news-weekly.md

     - Methods:
         - propose the challenge of creating Intelligent Agents (IAs) to assist medical service providers (MSPs) and consumers in establishing a more personalized human-to-human dialogue.
         - propose a four-part conceptual framework for personalized social interactions, expand on which techniques are available within current AI research and discuss what has yet to be achieved.

+3. Dastjerdi, Aliasghar Mehdizadeh, et al. "Use intention of mobility-management travel apps: The role of users goals, technophile attitude and community trust."
+Transportation Research Part A: Policy and Practice 126 (2019): 114-135.

+    - Motivation: persuasive interventions delivered through mobility-management tools have received attention as a means to motivate change for sustainable urban mobility.
+    - Research question: pinpoint and understand the driver that influence individuals' travel decisions when using travel apps including both travel information and persuasive features.
+    - Methods: questions 822 Danish travelers by distributing a technology-use preference survey. structural equation models
+    - Results:
+        - trip efficiency improvement, enjoyment, social interaction and environmentally-friendly travel promotion are important motives for using the new app;
+        - individuals have different intentions according to the perceived value of the new information system as well as travel purposes;
+        - technophile attitude exerts a positive influence on both user motives and use intention
+        - social and institutional trust in addition to an affective bond to the city influence the use intention of the travel app.